 3.6.16 Required Reports

 Contractor shall submit required reports as defined in this contract.
-For the contractor’s convenience, all required reports are listed in the “Contract Reporting Requirements” table posted on the Contractors extranet website provided by Covered California (Plan Home, in the Resources folder, Contract Reporting Compliance subfolder).
+For the contractor’s convenience, all required reports are listed in the “Contract Reporting Requirements” table posted on the Contractors extranet website provided by Covered California (Hub page, PMD Resources library, Contract Reporting Compliance folder).

-Upon request, Contractor shall submit standard reports as described below in a mutually agreed upon manner and time:
+Upon request, Contractor shall submit standard reports as described below in a manner and time as specified by Covered California:

 a) Enrollee customer service reports including phone demand and responsiveness, initial call resolution, response to written correspondence, and number/accuracy/timeliness of ID card distribution;